Mr-Scooty/ShatterCore/README.md

 Here are the main points we focus on:

 - **Stability**
-    - We make sure all changes pass the CIs before being merged into the master branch.
+    - Making sure all changes pass the CIs before being merged into the master branch.

 - **Blizzlike content**
-    - We strive to make all in-game content to be blizzlike.
+    - Striving to make all in-game content to be blizzlike.
 Therefore we have a high standard of fixes being made.

 - **Customization**
     - It is easy to customize your experience using modules.

 - **Community driven**
-    - ShatterCore aims to build an active community of developers, contributors, and users who collaborate, share knowledge, and provide support through forums, Discord channels, and other communication platforms.
+    - Aims to build an active community of developers, contributors, and users who collaborate, share knowledge, and provide support through forums, Discord channels, and other communication platforms.

 ## Installation

-TODO: Add installation instructions.
+TODO.

 ## Contributing

-Fixes are submitted as pull request through GitHub.
-When creating a pull request, please use the provided [pull request template](https://github.com/Mr-Scooty/ShatterCore/blob/main/issue_template.md) to ensure all necessary information is included.
+TODO.

 ## Reporting Issues

 Issues can be reported through GitHub's issue tracker.
+TODO.

 ## License